Joseph Bartholomew (general): Family life

-Military involvement
+American Revolution

 Though he was only 10 years old at the outbreak of the American Revolutionary War, he joined the local militia and helped defend against Native American tribes who were raiding the western frontier.

+Northwest Indian War

 After moving to Kentucky in 1788, Bartholomew remained active in the local militia, and engaged in numerous skirmishes with Native Americans.
 During the Northwest Indian War (Little Turtle's War), Bartholomew served as a scout for General "Mad" Anthony Wayne and was present at the signing of the Treaty of Greenville.

+Battle of Tippecanoe

 After moving to Indiana, he received a commission as major in the Clark County militia on September 21, 1803.
 Three years later, he was promoted to lieutenant colonel.
 On November 7, 1811, he took part in the Battle of Tippecanoe.
 Recently promoted to colonel, he led 120 militia members under Governor William Henry Harrison.
 During the battle, Bartholomew was shot and seriously wounded in his right arm.

 For his leadership during the Battle of Tippecanoe, Bartholomew was promoted to brigadier general.
 The Indiana territorial legislature passed a resolution on December 4, 1811, which read, "Resolved… that the thanks of this house be presented to Col. Luke Decker and Col. Joseph Bartholomew, the officers, non-commissioned officers and men composing the militia corps under their command…for the distinguished valor, heroism and bravery displayed by them in the brilliant battle fought with the Shawnee Prophet and his confederates on the morning of the 7th of Nov, 1811 by the Army under the command of His Excellency William Henry Harrison."

+War of 1812

 When Bartholomew's son fell ill, he volunteered to enlist as a private in his place under the command of Colonel Russell of the 7th Regiment to fight in the White River Campaign during the War of 1812.
 Bartholomew once conducted a raid against British-allied Delaware Native American towns.
 He set out with 137 mounted Indiana Rangers.
 Bartholomew and his rangers raided the Native American Delaware villages destroying 1000 bushels of corn, capturing 3 horses, surprising and killing one Native American warrior.
 However, a ranger was critically wounded by another Native American warrior who fired on the rangers from concealment and ran off.
 After Bartholomew and his rangers destroyed the food supplies.
 They withdrew back to Fort Vallonia.
 The wounded Indiana ranger who was also brought back to the fort later died from his wounds.
 After Colonel Russell praised Bartholomew, telling the Indiana territorial governor, "Col. Bartholomew acted as my aide-de-camp; the veteran has been so well tried in this kind of warfare, that any encomiums from me would be useless."
 In 1816, he was commissioned as major general, the highest rank at that time.
 He served as major general of the Indiana militia until 1822.